 Unlike VPN, a proxy server does keep a record of its users.
 If you observe VPN services’ features in detail, you would realize that they do not keep their users’ logs.

 Unlike a proxy, VPN’s work isn’t confined to unblock websites only.
 With a VPN you can bypass all geo-restrictions and cope with censorship issues.
-With a VPN, you don’t need to worry about cyber criminals or surveillance agencies
+With a VPN, you don’t need to worry about cybercriminals or surveillance agencies

 Proxy vs VPN: Which is right for me?

 VPNs are far more powerful and secure than a proxy.
 If security and privacy is your ultimate goal, then no online toll will fulfill that goal except for a Virtual Private Network.
 A VPN creates a secure tunnel that keeps your data private.
-But with a Proxy, there’s no such thing as secure tunnel.
-The data flows in the open and is easily intercepted by your ISP.
+But with a Proxy, there’s no such thing as a secure tunnel.
+The data flow in the open and is easily intercepted by your ISP.
 If I had to choose between Proxy vs VPN, I would easily go for a VPN service.

 We are sorry that this post was not useful for you!